Get a $1,000 Loan

 If something feels wrong, it usually is.

-Getting That $1,000 Loan Without the Headaches
+Getting That $1,000 Without the Headaches

 Know Your Numbers Cold

-Pick Your Lender and Gather Your Documents
+Pick Your Source and Gather Everything

-Read Every Line of the Loan Agreement
+Read Every Line of the Agreement

-Receive Your Money
+Receive Your Funds

-Set Up Autopay Right Away
+Set Up Autopay Immediately

-What If You're Denied?
+What If You're Declined?

 • Try a credit union.
 They use more flexible underwriting.
 Membership rules vary - many are open to anyone in a certain city, profession, or employer group.